a New card. T&Cs, spend & eligibility criteria, fees & charges apply (including annual fee currently $295).

-Shrewd frequent flyers like to plan well ahead to secure award flights, often booking overseas air travel twelve months in advance in order to maximise the options available.
-This means they need to earn their Qantas Frequent Flyer Points with a degree of certainty and as quickly as possible, and the ANZ Frequent Flyer Platinum Credit Card offers them both assurance and a reasonable speed in their points acquisition strategy, as well as a significant bonus points and cashback boost in the first year..
+Shrewd frequent flyers like to plan well ahead to secure award flights, often booking overseas air travel almost a year in advance in order to maximise the options available.
+This means they need to earn their Qantas Frequent Flyer Points with a degree of certainty and as quickly as possible, and the ANZ Frequent Flyer Platinum Credit Card offers them both assurance and a reasonable speed in their points acquisition strategy, as well as a significant bonus points and cashback boost in the first year.

 Acceptable points earning rate but rather restrictive cap